programminghistorian/ph-submissions/lessons/getting-started-with-word-embeddings-in-r.md

 ## Closest Words to a Chosen Term

 There are a number of functions built into the **wordVectors** package which allow the model to be explored.
 For this lesson we will focus on the `closest_to` function.
 The `closest_to` function uses cosine similarity to identify words which have a vector similar to that of a chosen term, both semantically and contextually.
-Cosine similarity measures similarity on a scale from 1 (identical) to -1 (opposite) as illustrated in Figure 3 {% include figure.html filename="word-embeddings-3.jpeg" caption= "Figure 3:  Cosine Similarity" %}.
+Cosine similarity measures similarity on a scale from 1 (identical) to -1 (opposite) as illustrated in Figure 3 {% include figure.html filename="word-embeddings-3.jpeg" caption="Figure 3:  Cosine Similarity" %}.

 If we want to see the ten terms in the model which are closest to the term "england":